alkarn/sslengine.example/README.md

 ## An introduction to JSSE

 JSSE is the standard way Java provides to implement SSL/TLS communication.
 One of its core classes is `SSLContext`, which you can easily configure and equally easily get an input and output stream from.
 These streams though will be blocking, since `available()` will always return false for SSL/TLS connections.
 In order to achieve a non-blocking SSL/TLS solution, JSSE provides the `SSLEngine`, which leads to a more complicated solution, since the developer has to implement parts of the protocol himself and also decide the way the transport link will be implemented.
-Due to the lack of examples i was able to find in the Internet, i decided to start a project, in order to explore JSSE, and share it here.
+Due to the lack of examples I was able to find in the Internet, I decided to start a project, in order to explore JSSE, and share it here.
 More information about JSSE can be found in this link: https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html

 ## The implementation